 Confidence in live implicit modelling

-Central is enabling live implicit modelling with direct connection to acQuire housed targeting and drill data, as well as drill hole planning and
+Central is enabling live implicit modelling with direct connection to acQuire housed targeting and drill data, as well as drill hole planning and management.

 Sarah Wang: “Currently we find Central the most useful during the drilling season when we develop drillhole targeting.
 We all follow the same model and we know where the data has come from.
 A key benefit therefore has been increased confidence in our modelling process and in making the modelling outcome repeatable and easier to understand.”